-As the majority population in the city, African Americans played a vital role in shaping New Orleans’s identity.
-Brought in as slaves during French and Spanish rule, African slaves commonly gathered together to trade, socialize, and play music in what is now Congo Square.
+As the majority population in the city, African Americans played a vital role in shaping New Orleans's identity.
+Brought in as slaves mostly from West Africa during French and Spanish rule, African slaves commonly gathered together to trade, socialize, and play music in what is now Congo Square.
 One of the biggest contributions African Americans made to New Orleans was music.
-Through them, New Orleans birthed jazz, rhythm and blues, early rock ‘n’ roll, funk, and other genres that dominated American popular music.
+Through them, New Orleans birthed jazz, rhythm and blues, early rock 'n' roll, funk, and other genres that dominated American popular music.
 The strong presence of an African community in the city also contributed greatly to the evolution of Creole cuisine.
 For example, gumbo is the Angolan term for okra and one of the main ingredients in the New Orleans signature dish.
-African Creole culture can still be felt in the cuisine that New Orleans is famous for, at restaurants such as Arnaud’s, Antoine’s, and Commander’s Palace.
+African Creole culture can still be felt in the cuisine that New Orleans is famous for, at restaurants such as Arnaud's, Antoine's, and Commander's Palace.

 Though they don't get a ton of focus in relation to New Orleans, the Jewish community has been in New Orleans since its early days, starting with Isaac Monsanto.
 Small numbers of Jewish immigrants came to the city seeking opportunity, but faced opposition and expulsion from both the French and Spanish.
 While still small, the Jewish population became prominent later in New Orleans's history.
 Accomplishments from both Judah Touro (Touro Synagogue and Touro Hospital) and Isaac Delgado (Delgado Community College and NOMA) became staples in the city, as well as establishments like Hurwitz-Mintz, Rubensteins, and Adler's.